Lgreim33/PythonParserAntlr/README.md

 This antlr4 grammar was written in a Java enviorment using the IntelliJ IDEA Ultimate IDE, with the appropriate Antlr4 plugin to generate the grammar recognizer and the parse tree.

-To test our grammar, you can use any ANtlr4 enviormnet you would like, however this will walk you through how to run it in IntelliJ.

 How it works:

 Our start rule is defined in such a way that the program can have as many control blocks, assignment statements, or loops as you want, in any order of declaration.